jkool702/forkrun/DOCS/DOCS_ALL.md

 - `<default>`                 : Pass arguments fully quoted via cmdline (`"${A[@]}"`). (no flag needed)
 - `-U`, `--unsafe`            : Pass arguments unquoted via cmdline (`${A[*]}`). *(WARNING: This flag forces Bash AST array expansion.
 Do NOT use this flag to speed up external binaries, as it disables the ultra-fast C-level vfork engine!)*
-- `-X`, `--external`          : Force external binary execution to enable the ultra-fast C-level vfork engine, which is FASTER than parallelizing the equivalent builtin command.
-If a command exists as both a builtin and a disk binary, this prefers the disk binary. *(NOTE: If -U or -i or -I are used, the ultra-fast-path is disabled, and this flag has no effect).*
 - `-s`, `--stdin`             : Pass data to the worker via its `stdin` (instead of via cmdline arguments).
 - `-b`, `--bytes <N>`         : Byte mode.
 Split the stream into `<N>`-byte chunks instead of using delimiters (implies `-s`).
 Supports standard prefixes (e.g., `-b 1M`).
 - `-z`, `--null`              : Use NULL (`\0`) as the record delimiter instead of newline.
 - `-d`, `--delim <char>`      : Use a custom single-character record delimiter.

+### EXECUTION BACKENDS

+- `-X`, `--external`          : Force external binary execution to enable the ultra-fast C-level vfork engine, which is FASTER than parallelizing the equivalent builtin command.
+If a command exists as both a builtin and a disk binary, this prefers the disk binary. *(NOTE: If -U or -i or -I are used, the ultra-fast-path is disabled, and this flag has no effect).*
+- `-C`, `--plugin <so:fn>`    : Load a native C plugin for zero-tax execution.
+Format: `-C path/to/plugin.so:function_name`.
+If a .c file exists alongside the .so, it will be auto-compiled with `gcc -O3 -shared -fPIC`.
+See [`C_PLUGIN.md`](C_PLUGIN.md) for additional info.

 ### OUTPUT MODES